TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/004_Multiple_Organizations.md

 ![TCLI_Show_Links](imgs/004_Multiple_File.png#zoom)

-> We will talk about the structure of this manage-multiple Cloud Starter property file in the section [Structure of the Multiple Property file ](#structure-of-the-multiple-property-file) down below.
+> We will talk about the structure of this manage-multiple Cloud Application property file in the section [Structure of the Multiple Property file ](#structure-of-the-multiple-property-file) down below.

 You don't need to do this, but it's a good practice to create a separate folder to keep your various environment configurations, for example: